 Does a Trailer Need a Bill of Sale?

-Taking the necessary steps to secure a Bill of Sale when transferring to a new owner is a sound business decision even if it may not be required in your state of residence.
-However, many U.S. States do in fact require a Bill of Sale to legally illustrate the vehicle changing hands and the corresponding details involved.
-Some states may mandate it to be signified on the Bill of Sale for another vehicle that includes a trailer.
-For example, if the purchase of a watercraft included a boat trailer, the trailer information must be listed as well in order to title and register appropriately.
-At the end of the day, it is simply a smart way to ensure transparency within the sale, record the accompanying specifics and present evidence of a legitimate exchange, should it ever come into question.
+Taking the necessary steps to secure a bill of sale when transferring to a new owner is a sound business decision even if it may not be required in your state of residence.
+However, many U.S. States do require a bill of sale to legally illustrate the vehicle changing hands and the corresponding details involved.
+Some states may mandate it to be signified on the bill of sale for another vehicle that includes a trailer.
+For example, if the purchase of a watercraft included a boat trailer, the trailer information must be listed as well to title and register appropriately.
+It is just a smart way to ensure transparency within the sale, record the accompanying specifics and present evidence of a legitimate exchange, should it ever come into question.

 How to Sell a Trailer

 When selling an item, the better condition it appears to be in, the higher the yield will be.
 Wash your trailer and pay attention to problem areas that may accrue dirt, mud or dust easily.
 Check your trailer for any damages that may need repair, as visible issues can signal to a buyer that they can find a better product elsewhere or fuel negotiations for a reduction in price.
 Check for any areas where rust presents itself, check tire air pressure, coupling brakes and lights to confirm it is in safe running condition and make any adjustments as needed.

 Set an Appropriate Sales Price